UPDATE 1-AAC Tech surges after research firms defend it against short-seller

 By Donny Kwok

-HONG KONG, June 7 Shares of AAC Technologies Holdings Inc surged on Wednesday in resumed trade after research firms came to the defence of the Apple Inc supplier against a short-seller attack.
+HONG KONG, June 7 (Reuters) - Shares of AAC Technologies Holdings Inc surged on Wednesday in resumed trade after research firms came to the defence of the Apple Inc supplier against a short-seller attack.

 Shares in the maker of acoustic components ended 13.6 percent higher, helping it make up some of the ground lost since little-known Gotham City Research first accused it of dubious accounting practices on May 11.